-For the fiscal year ended December 31, 2015, the target bonus was based on achieving a certain level of EBITDA (which, for the purposes of determining the target bonus, the Corporation defines as net earnings (loss) before interest expenses (income), income taxes, depreciation and amortization less the impact of the change in fair value of the debenture conversion option) and a certain level of costs as determined in the budget approved by the Board of Directors, or such other corporate financial performance as determined by the Board of Directors.
+For the fiscal year ended December 31, 2016, the target bonus was based on (i) achieving a certain level of EBITDA (which, for the purposes of determining the target bonus, the Corporation defines as net earnings (loss) before interest expenses (income), income taxes, depreciation, amortization and restructuring charges less the impact of the change in fair value of the debenture conversion option) as determined in the budget approved by the Board of Directors, and (ii) on each executive's individual performance.
+The "forced ranking" approach was duly applied and has allowed for increased variability of payouts based on individual performance.
 The following table presents the bonus payouts, as a percentage of base salary for threshold, target and maximum performance for each NEO:

-Bon Bonus based on the Corporation's results (as a percentage of base salary) Bonus based on individual results (as a percentage of base salary)
+Bonus based on the Corporation's and individual's results (as a percentage of base salary)

-Position title Below threshold bonus Minimum Threshold bonus Target bonus Maximum bonus Below target bonus Target bonus Maximum bonus
+Position title Below threshold bonus Minimum Threshold bonus Target bonus Maximum bonus

 Former President and CEO 0% 25% 50% 100%

+President and CEO 0% 10% 50% 75%

-CFO 0% 15% 25% 35% 0% 15% 35%
+CFO 0% 10% 40% 90%

-Other NEOs 0% 15% 25% 35% 0% 15% 35%
+Other NEOs 0% 10% 40% 90%